lindseysim/templatize/more/advanced/README.md

 [] =>
 ```

-Note the value before the `=>` is the raw array value.
-The tag here is evaluated as the item of the array for `a` inside each iteration of the repeating section (not 'a' itself).
-After the `=>` we enter a section with that data, which will be another repeating section with the context shifted to the inner level.
+The tag before the `=>` prints the raw array value.
+As this is within a repeating section, the value is evaluated for each iterated item of the array (not the top-level array 'a' itself).

+After the `=>` we further enter that item as another section -- in this case a repeating section with the context shifted to second-level of the array.
 The naked-context tag inside this section is now referencing each inner array's value.

 Note that in the first line, after the split, "0" is not printed as the default behavior is to treat zero-values as false, hence skipping that iteration of the repeating section (an example where we would want to treat 0-values as true).
 And in the third line, nothing prints after the split since the array is empty.

 **Another wrinkle**

 We could in fact use all naked-context tags.
-E.g. the below template produces the same output:
+The below template produces the same output.

 ```
 {{#a}}